 See a shooting star: Lyrids meteor shower to peak over Switzerland

-Stargazers across Switzerland will be given a mid-April treat in 2024, with the arrival of the Lyrids meteor shower in the night sky.
-Depending on the weather, people across the alpine nation will be able to see up to 20 meteors an hour, as they peak on April 21.
+Stargazers across Switzerland will be given a mid-April treat in 2025, with the arrival of the Lyrids meteor shower in the night sky.
+Depending on the weather, people across the alpine nation will be able to see up to 20 meteors an hour, as the shower peaks on April 22.

 First identified by Chinese astronomers 2.500 years ago, the Lyrids have been a prominent feature of the astronomical calendar for millennia.
 The meteor shower itself has its origins in the comet Thatcher, which takes 415 years to orbit the sun - it is predicted to be visible from Earth again in the year 2276.